Innocent of Alaska: Early life and education

-Saint Innocent was born Ivan Evseyevich Popov (Иван Евсеевич Попов) on August 26, 1797, into the family of a church server in the village of Anginskoye, Verkholensk District, Irkutsk Governorate, in Russia.
+Innocent was born Ivan Evseyevich Popov (Иван Евсеевич Попов) on August 26, 1797, into the family of a church server in the village of Anginskoye, Verkholensk District, Irkutsk Governorate, in Russia.
 His father, Evsey Popov, died when Ivan was six, and Ivan lived with his uncle, the parish deacon, in Anga.

 In 1807 at age 10, Ivan entered the Irkutsk Theological Seminary, where the rector renamed him Veniaminov in honor of the recently deceased Bishop Veniamin of Irkutsk.

-In 1817, he married a local priest's daughter named Catherine.
-On May 18 that year, Ivan Veniaminov was ordained a deacon of the Church of the Annunciation in Irkutsk.
+In 1817 he married a local priest's daughter named Catherine.
+On May 18 that year Ivan Veniaminov was ordained a deacon of the Church of the Annunciation in Irkutsk.

 After completing his studies in 1818, Veniaminov was appointed a teacher in a parish school.
-On May 18, 1821, he was ordained a priest to serve in the Church of the Annunciation in Irkutsk.
+On May 18, 1821 he was ordained a priest to serve in the Church of the Annunciation in Irkutsk.
 In Russian he was known as Father Ioann, the religious version of Ivan.